-As has been mentioned (or will be during your seminars), the Master's Thesis will be the final task that you do at the end of your Master's Degree, and thus comes after you have completed your required courses.
+As has been mentioned (or will be during your seminars), the Master's Thesis will be the final task that you do at the end of your Master's Degree and thus comes after you have completed your required courses.
 By this point, you must have been assigned a supervisor and initiated discussions and plans with them.
-Although your topic may be grounded in the subject of your supervisors, discussions with your supervisors should be stirred in such a way that your thesis reflects a more specific, or specialised, aspect of Social Exclusion.
+Although your topic may be grounded in the subject of your supervisors, discussions with your supervisors should be stirred so that your thesis reflects a more specific or specialised aspect of Social Exclusion.

-As mentioned above, the Åbo Akademi Study Guide advises that you begin the thesis process by identifying/choosing a topic and establishing agreement for supervision with your supervisor once you have been assigned one.
-The following is an example of a process for choosing a Master's Thesis topic:
+As mentioned above, the Åbo Akademi Study Guide advises that you begin the thesis process by identifying/choosing a topic and establishing an agreement for supervision with your supervisor once you have been assigned one.
+The following is an example of a process for selecting a Master's Thesis topic:

-- a) Define the goals of writing a thesis: In defining goals for your thesis, it is advisable to choose a topic that is interesting but also personally motivating!
+a) Define the goals of writing a thesis: In defining goals for your thesis, choosing an exciting but personally motivating topic is advisable!
 This is because the motivation behind the choice of topic will serve as fuel to help push the writing process through instances of boredom or writers-block.
-Some of the main objectives for clearly stating the goals of a thesis thus include: - To maintain direction of focus: The process of writing a Master's thesis is erratic and unpredictable.
-Due to the huge amount of literature already existing on a most chosen topic, there is a tendency to have the focus of arguments sway in many directions.
-However, with clearly stated goals for the master's thesis, a strained, disciplined focus can be maintained which helps the student complete the thesis within a scheduled timeline. - To fill specific gaps in knowledge: A clearly stated goal for the master's thesis helps to streamline the thesis's proposed propositions into concretely identified gaps in knowledge available about a specific problem under study.
-Thus, it is advisable for students to carefully select a topic upon which they can produce new or significant knowledge that will be helpful for others to learn something new. - b) Design interesting research problems to study in your thesis: Once again, it is important to craft interesting problems to investigate in your thesis.
-Remember that your master's thesis will be specifically investigating a specific problem within the domain of social exclusion.
-Thus, it is important to select problems which attract you the most!
+Some of the main objectives for clearly stating the goals of a thesis thus include:

+- To maintain the direction of focus: Writing a Master's thesis is erratic and unpredictable.
+Due to the vast amount of literature already existing on the most chosen topic, there is a tendency to have the focus of arguments sway in many directions.
+However, with clearly stated goals for the master's thesis, a strained, disciplined focus can be maintained, which helps the student complete the thesis within a scheduled timeline. - To fill specific gaps in knowledge: A clearly stated goal for the master's thesis helps to streamline the thesis's proposed propositions into concretely identified gaps in the knowledge available about a specific problem under study.
+Thus, it is advisable for students to carefully select a topic upon which they can produce new or significant knowledge that will be helpful for others to learn something new. - b) Design exciting research problems to study in your thesis: Once again, crafting interesting problems to investigate is important.
+Remember that your master's thesis will specifically investigate a specific problem within the domain of social exclusion.
+Thus, selecting the problems that attract you the most is important!
 Some Tips include: - Think about your favourite subjects.
 This will make it easier to identify a topic! - Consult with the subject and your supervisor about your ideas.
-The seminar in the second year will also be a good place to present and discuss your proposals and peer support in this platform will greatly help you to develop your ideas as well.

-c) Design interesting questions for your thesis: Your research questions for the master's thesis will constantly determine the direction of your argumentation or propositions.
-Your thesis will also be largely assessed according to how well it answers the proposed research questions driving the research.
-Thus, it is important to generate potential questions early on the research design process for your thesis which concisely frame the problem in a consistent manner.
-It is advisable to 5-10 questions around your chosen topic because upon further critical scrutiny, These can be refined and narrowed down later to be about 1-3, as they will help to define the way of your future research.
-More so, make sure that your questions help to make your thesis original; by being focused, interesting, and well-organized!
+The seminar in the second year will also be a good place to present and discuss your proposals, and peer support on this platform will greatly help you develop your ideas. - c) Design interesting questions for your thesis: Your research questions for the master's thesis will constantly determine the direction of your argumentation or propositions.
+Your thesis will also be assessed mainly according to how well it answers the proposed research questions driving the research.
+Thus, it is important to generate potential questions early on in the research design process for your thesis, which concisely consistently frames the problem.
+It is advisable to have 5-10 questions around your chosen topic because, upon further critical scrutiny, these can be refined and narrowed down later to be about 1-3, as they will help to define the way of your future research.
+More so, make sure that your questions help to make your thesis original by being focused, interesting, and well-organized!